A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Vulnerability Datasets

 Understanding how vulnerability datasets are used over time provides insight into community practices, widely used benchmark datasets, and emerging research directions.
 Analyzing temporal trends also reveals how quickly new datasets are adopted, how long benchmark datasets remain influential, and where gaps or biases may persist in evaluation setups.
 Such an analysis is particularly important in this rapidly evolving field to guide future dataset development and advance performance through more representative and robust evaluations.

-Figure~\ref{fig:datasets_heatmap} visualizes the temporal usage and usage frequency of the selected vulnerability datasets from 2020 to mid-2025 by the surveyed studies.
+Figure~\ref{fig:datasets_heatmap} visualizes the temporal usage and usage frequency of the selected vulnerability datasets from Jan-2020 to Nov-2025 by the surveyed studies.
 Red markers indicate the publication dates of the datasets.
-The figure shows that even today, early deep learning datasets such as Devign remain in widespread use, serving as a foundational dataset for graph-based and learning-based vulnerability detection models.
-The introduction of Big-Vul in September 2020 further enhanced dataset diversity and volume; Big-Vul also continues to be widely adopted.
-The persistent use of Devign and Big-Vul is partly due to their role in enabling comparability across studies.
+The Figure shows that even today, early deep learning datasets such as Devign, which serves as a foundational dataset for graph-based and learning-based vulnerability detection models, and Big-Vul remain in widespread use.
 Classic test suites such as SARD and Juliet are also frequently used, cf. Figure~\ref{fig:datasets_heatmap}, useful for controlled evaluations due to their synthetic nature.
-However, these earlier datasets often lack current CWE coverage and may reinforce outdated vulnerability mappings.
+However, these earlier datasets often lack current CWE coverage, may reinforce outdated vulnerability mappings, and may already be part of training corpora.

 Figure~\ref{fig:datasets_heatmap} also shows that since 2021, there has been a clear trend towards real-world vulnerability datasets, e.g., CVEfixes, CrossVul, and DiverseVul.
 Several more recent datasets, such as FormAI, PrimeVul, PairVul, and CleanVul, are explicitly designed for evaluating LLM-based vulnerability detection approaches.
 For these datasets, adoption lags of approximately one to six months can be observed between a dataset's release and adoption in published research.
 This lag reflects the time needed for several practical steps, including dataset validation, integration into existing toolchains and model pipelines, and broader community uptake.
 In many cases, adoption may also depend on the availability of documentation and preprocessing scripts.
 Further, early adopters often play a key role in demonstrating a dataset's utility, which can influence its acceptance and reuse.